Ecodev/graphql-doctrine/README.md

 ### Entities as input arguments

-If a getter takes and entity as parameter, then a specialized `InputType` will be created automatically to accept an `ID`.
+If a getter takes an entity as parameter, then a specialized `InputType` will be created automatically to accept an `ID`.
 The entity will then be automatically fetched from the database and forwarded to the getter.
 So this will work out of the box: